JGCRI/gcam-doc/fusion.md

         : mValue;
 }
 ```

-After the central state memory is allocated we loop over each state Value and set a flag to indicate that it is active state and assign it an offset into the centrally managed state.
-We also set static variable `Value::sCentralValue` to point to the centrally managed "base" state.
-Thus the Value class will lookup the actual data using:

 When it comes time to calculate partial derivatives `Value::sCentralValue` is reset to the "scratch" space (thus the reason to make it static so it may be quickly switched in all Values).
 Before each partial is calculated the "scratch" array is copied over with the "base" array using the highly optimized function `memcpy`: